esa/torchquad/README.md

 def some_function(x):
     return torch.sin(x[0]) + torch.exp(x[1])

-# Declare an integrator, here we use the simple, stochastic monte carlo integration method
+# Declare an integrator, here we use the simple, stochastic Monte Carlo integration method
 mc = MonteCarlo()

 # Compute the function integral by sampling 10000 points over domain